baiiiii/archlinux-wsl/README.md

 #### systemd requires plain cgroup v2 support

-Currently, WSL2 starts systems [with cgroup v1 support by default](https://github.com/microsoft/WSL/issues/11857) but `systemd` >= 256 [dropped support for it](https://github.com/systemd/systemd/releases/tag/v256) and requires plain cgroup v2 support.
+Currently, WSL starts systems [with cgroup v1 support by default](https://github.com/microsoft/WSL/issues/11857) but `systemd` >= 256 [dropped support for it](https://github.com/systemd/systemd/releases/tag/v256) and requires plain cgroup v2 support.

-While waiting for WSL2 to start systems with plain cgroup v2 support by default, you can force it by disabling cgroup v1 support in the `%USERPROFILE%/.wslconfig` file on your Windows system (create it if it doesn't exists) with the following content:
+While waiting for WSL to start systems with plain cgroup v2 support by default, you can force it by disabling cgroup v1 support in the `%USERPROFILE%/.wslconfig` file on your Windows system (create it if it doesn't exists) with the following content:

 ```text
 [wsl2]